chromium/chromium/docs/accessibility/os/facegaze.md

 ### Technical overview

 FaceGaze is implemented primarily as a Chrome extension in TypeScript.
-It also has a few browser-side components, such as the UI, DLC, and APIs.
+It also has a few browser-side components (DLC hook and APIs), as well as ash-side components (bubble UI).
 The high-level components of the feature are:

 1. The Chrome extension, which is where most of the logic lives
 2. A hook in the extension to connect to the device's webcam